goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 - ``zip_safe`` -- ``True``, if the package can be distributed as a .zip file otherwise ``False``.

-If you are in a hurry, you can simply press *Enter/Return* key and change the values later.
-But it would be a good idea, if you provide a good name for your project.
+.. note:: Recommended use of Wizard

+   It is recommended to provide the details in the wizard itself but user can choose to provide the details at a later stage by simply pressing *Enter/Return* key.

 .. note:: Alternate Project Templates

-   Another project template named ``bluebream_simple`` is also available, and it is `documented in the wiki
+   An alternate project template named ``bluebream_simple`` is also available, and its `documented in the wiki
    <http://wiki.zope.org/bluebream/AlternateProjectTemplates>`_.

 .. _started-building: